John J. Loud: Inventions

 Loud was keenly interested in inventing.
-On October 30, 1888, he obtained the first patent (US #392,046) for a ballpoint pen.
+On October 30, 1888, he obtained the first patent for a ballpoint pen.
+(Note: Though contemporary sources state he may have been a leather tanner at the time, biographical accounts do not support this.)
 He had set out to make a writing instrument able to write on leather products, which then-common fountain pens could not.
 Loud's pen had a small rotating steel ball, held in place by a socket.
 In the patent, he noted:

 My invention consists of an improved reservoir or fountain pen, especially useful, among other purposes, for marking on rough surfaces such as wood, coarse wrapping paper, and other articles where an ordinary pen could not be used.

 Although his invention could be used to mark rough surfaces such as leather, as he had originally intended, it proved to be too coarse for letter-writing.
 With no commercial viability, its potential went unexploited and the patent eventually lapsed.

-Loud had also registered patents for a firecracker cannon (1888) and a "toy cannon" (1887).
+Loud had also registered patents for a "toy cannon" and a firecracker cannon in 1887 and 1888, respectively.

-Personal life, death
+Personal life and death

-He was married to Emily Keith Vickery from November 7, 1872, until her death in November 1911.
+John Loud was married to Emily Keith Vickery from November 7, 1872, until her death in November 1911.
 The couple had eight children.

 Residing in Weymouth, Loud was a member of the Union Congregational Church.
 He was an ardent genealogist and an active member of the Maine Genealogical Society, New Hampshire Genealogical Society, New England Historic Genealogical Society, and Weymouth Historical Society (of which he was a founding member).
-Loud was a trustee of the Weymouth Savings Banks, Tufts Library and the Derby Academy, and a conductor of the Union Religious Society choir at Weymouth and in Braintree.
+Loud was a trustee of the Weymouth Savings Banks, Tufts Library, and the Derby Academy, and a conductor of the Union Religious Society choir at Weymouth and in Braintree.

 A noted orator, he spoke at many local events, including delivering an address upon the building of the first warship at the Fore River Shipyard in 1900.
 He also wrote poetry and songs in his spare time.

 He died at his home in Weymouth on August 10, 1916, and was buried at Village Cemetery in Weymouth.